tommyvo/soraban-engineering-project/README.md

 ## Submission Instructions
 - Fork the repository
-- Create a pull request with your project submission
+- Create a pull request to your forked repository (not the origin Soraban repository) with your project submission
-- In the PR, include any necessary sample files and a Loom (or other video) showcasing the functionality you built and explains how the code works
+- In the pull request, include any necessary sample files and a Loom (or other video) showcasing the functionality you built and explains how the code works
+- Submit the link to your pull request

 # **Scalable Bookkeeping System with Automated Categorization**